 This is truly wild open water swimming and we are not in control of the natural forces, nor are we in control of the other people and boats who use this water way.
 So safety must be taken into your own hands.

 The first feature of your safety is your own fitness and skill and attention.
 You participate at your own risk.

 The group will swim the course as a group, stopping at certain points along the course to regroup and to survey the next part of the course.

-Coach Mat will be escorting the group in a kayak.
+We will have multiple paddlers escorting the group in kayaks.